-See section "Compliance with STS Requirements paragraph (f)" and "Description of Master Receivables Purchase Agreement", in particular 1.4 (b).
+1. See section "Compliance with STS Requirements paragraph (f)" and section "Transfer of The Portfolio, Common Criteria" and section "The Aggregate Portfolio, Common Criteria"

 The EBA Guidelines clarify that "clear" does not mean easily readable or comprehended by a non-expert.
 In the Regulation a criterion is "clear" when a court or tribunal could determine whether, presumably in all cases, the criterion is met for each asset.
 In the Regulation, "clear" is about certainty of determination.